bhalash/sheepie/README.md

-# About RMWB
+# RMWB
-RMWB is Wordpress template for the blog [Real Men Wear Beards](http://www.bhalash.com).
+RMWB is WordPress template for my personal blog, found at http://www.bhalash.com

-## Documentation
+## Description
-None such as of this time.
-Email mark@bhalash.com if you have any questions.
+This theme is for my WordPress blog, although if you are feeling adventurous you can probably extract the static HTML and CSS from it.
+This theme is under active redevelopment to reach the point of 2.0, and so it might at any given point in time be broken.

 ## License
+All of the code in the project is licensed under the GPL v2 or later.

-This code project is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+> This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public > License, version 2, as published by the Free Software Foundation.

-This project is Copyright 2014 Mark Grealish (mark@bhalash.com), except for the included font:

-#### OSP-DIN
-[OSP-DIN](http://ospublish.constantvzw.org/foundry/osp-din/) is copyright of OSP-Foundry.
-The font is distributed under the [SIL Open Font License 1.1](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).
+>
+>This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+>
+> You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA 02110-1301 USA

+A copy of the license is included in the root of the plugin’s directory.
+The file is named LICENSE.

+## Credit
+All credit goes to me, [Mark Grealish](http://www.bhalash.com).